 - 42 units of upper-division (excluding 193 level courses) or graduate courses (200+, 595, 596, 598) that are approved by a Computer Science Faculty Advisor must be completed.

-- A major area must be chosen from three major areas: Theory, Systems, and Applications.
+- A major area must be chosen from three major areas: Foundations/Theory, Systems, and Applications.
 Four CS graduate courses (200 level) should be taken from the major area and one CS graduate course (200 level) must be taken from each of the other two areas.
 The same course cannot be used to satisfy both major area and breadth requirements.

 - At least two units and at most six units of 595 seminar units must be included in the unit requirements (excluding 595N: Faculty Research Seminar).

 - The study plan must be approved by the faculty advisor.

 Both the Thesis and Project track require research.
 Students planning to use either track for their completion of the MS should begin looking for a research advisor in the first year.
 Beginning research should not be delayed until the second year when coursework is completed.

 Research is about pushing the limits of our understanding in the field of computer science.
 This can involve the design and execution of experiments, the proving of new theorems, the solving of open problems, the gathering and analysis of data sets, the invention of novel systems, the creation of new algorithms, the discovery of new applications of computing and/or among many other things.
 Students must manage their time wisely between research, course work, and growing their personal networks.
 It is important to start the process of finding a research adviser early, and to stay engaged with both other students and their M.S. committees throughout the process.